UK 2018: Part 1

-Aylesbury, Wing, Leighton Buzzard, and Milton Keynes are all within an easy car ride, not to mention a large handful of National Trust properties.
+Aylesbury, Wing, Leighton Buzzard, and Milton Keynes are all within an easy car ride away, not to mention a large handful of National Trust properties.
 And if you fancy a jaunt to the city, Oxford and London are totally doable for the day.

-I filled my time visiting family and friends, and all that goes with going back to your hometown.
-All mixed in with a sprinkling of Wingrave home-grown wholesomeness and the cats.
+I filled my time visiting family and friends, and everything that goes with being back to your hometown.
+It was all mixed in with a sprinkling of Wingrave home-grown wholesomeness and the adorable cats.

 Our week flew past and we soon set sail for pet sit number 2!